 Are you following best practice in the management of boils or recurrent skin infection?
 We’ve previously addressed this matter detailing a NEJM study that indicated that a majority of US doctors surveyed use incision and drainage only.
 This recent Australian study investigated treatment of community staphylococcal skin abscesses by GPs and showed that a majority do not follow […]

-Your recent pathology test showed that you are carrying a strain of resistant Staphylococcus aureus (MRSA) bacteria that occasionally can cause serious infection.
-See also this NSW MRSA Fact sheet.
-This treatment aims to completely remove the MRSA from your body.
-In about half of the people treated in this way, the MRSA remains undetectable for yearsand […]
+Your recent pathology test showed that you are carrying a strain of resistant Staphylococcus aureus (MRSA) bacteria (germ) that may cause boils or other more serious infections (See also NSW MRSA Fact sheet).
+Eradication treatment aims to completely remove MRSA from your body.
+In more than half of the people treated in this way, MRSA […]

 Just in case you missed them, here are the top ten most visited posts we have published over the last year.
 Special thanks to our audience – we target local prescribers and pharmacists primarily.
 We also appreciate the interactions with our international audience!